fuzzballb/UdacityRFlearningProject1/README.md

 ## Ideas for Future Work

 The first step would be to learn from pixels instead of raycasts.
-This takes a lot longer to learn, but it can be used with games that arn't specifically made for reinforcement learning.
+This takes a lot longer to learn, but it can be used with games that aren't specifically made for reinforcement learning.
 It's just like looking at a screen and using a controller yourself.

-Then there are some optimalisations that can be done to increase the score of the deep reinforcement learning algorithm.
-The combining these optimalisations leads to the Rainbow Algorithm
+Then there are some optimizations that can be done to increase the score of the deep reinforcement learning algorithm.
+The combining these optimizations leads to the Rainbow Algorithm

 - Prioritized Experience Replay
 - Double DQN (DDQN)